Palonosetron is an anti-sickness medicine.

 Can palonosetron cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains the most common one associated with palonosetron.
-You will find a full list in the manufacturer's information leaflet supplied with your medicine.
+The table below contains some of the more common ones associated with palonosetron.
+The best place to find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following become troublesome.

 How to store palonosetron